shieldproject/shield/docs/ops/manual.md

   - `$datadir/bootstrap.log` - A log of what occurred during a SHIELD _from-nothing_ recovery.

+  In the Docker image (under automatic configuration), this can be set by the `$SHIELD_DATA` environment variable.

 - **debug** - Whether or not to enable verbose debug logging.
 This is a boolean, and it defaults to `no`, which is a sane choice for any production or staging environment.
 Debug logging is verbose, and very